Type A and Type B Personality (Free 3-Min Test)

 Physical Effects of Personality Types

-The theory of the two original personality types was developed by Meyer Friedman and Ray Rosenman in the 1950s.
+Meyer Friedman and Ray Rosenman developed the theory of the two original personality types in the 1950s.
 Friedman and Rosenman weren’t renowned psychologists.
 They were cardiologists.
 And while Type A and Type B personalities have a role in modern personality psychology, Friedman and Rosenman weren’t interested in changing the world of psychology.

 They were concerned with heart disease.

-When people are working on a project, encouragement or coaching can cause physical reactions.
+Encouragement or coaching can cause physical reactions when working on a project.
 One of these reactions is called cardiac reactivity, and it causes an increase in your heart rate.
-Even when said with kindness, the phrases, “Work faster!”
+Even when said with kindness, the phrase, “Work faster!”
 “Come on!” or “I know you can try harder” may increase your heart rate.
-If you’re a Type A personality, your heart rate is more likely to increase, and increase by a higher rate.
+If you’re a Type A personality, your heart rate is more likely to increase and increase by a higher rate.

 The two cardiologists also noted that most Type A participants didn’t like to sit in the waiting room as long as Type B participants would.